Colorado Instructional Materials Center: An Introduction

 Step 2: TVIs Exit students:

-Exit students with VIIB the day vision services stop or the day the student is withdrawn from your school district.
+Exit students with VIIB the day vision services stop or the day the student is withdrawn from your school district or administrative unit.
 Use the most current version of the CIMC Exit Form.

 Exit Forms may be submitted every day of the year.